jlope001/dotfiles/README.md

 $ ./boostrap.sh
 ```

-It will install zsh + oh-my-zsh along with all aliases and shortcuts I need to get work done.
+It will install zsh + oh-my-zsh along with all aliases and shortcuts I need to get stuff done.